AndriUs-Z/AndriUs-Z/README.md

 ## Hello 👋

 ## ✨ About me

+  Hello, my name is Rungtiwa Puknert.
+You can call me by my nickname as Winner.
 <!--
 **AndriUs-Z/AndriUs-Z** is a  _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.